Durban Chicken Biryani

 Step 5: Remove the Potatoes

 Once the potatoes are soft, use a spoon to gently remove them from the pot.
-Set aside carefully so they stay whole, this prevents them from breaking when the rice is added.
+Set aside carefully so they stay whole.
+This helps prevent them from breaking when the biryani is assembled.

 Step 8: Serve